TheRandomLabs/RandomPatches/README.md

 ### Tick scheduler desync fix

-Occasionally, the tick scheduler becomes desynchronised, and as a result, Minecraft crashes, throwing an `IllegalStateException` with the message `TickNextTick list out of synch`.
+Occasionally, the tick scheduler becomes desynchronized, and as a result, Minecraft crashes, throwing an `IllegalStateException` with the message `TickNextTick list out of synch`.
 RandomPatches attempts to fix this issue using the solution described by malte0811 [here](https://github.com/SleepyTrousers/EnderCore/issues/105).

+### Disable DataFixerUpper

+This disables the execution of DataFixerUpper, reducing RAM usage and decreasing the Minecraft loading time.
+However, this feature is disabled by default, and enabling it is **not recommended**, as DataFixerUpper is responsible for the backwards compatibility of worlds.
+However, if you insist on disabling DataFixerUpper:

+* Ensure you have used the Optimize feature on any worlds from previous versions of Minecraft before enabling this feature.
+* Before migrating worlds to new versions of Minecraft, ensure this feature is disabled, and use the Optimize feature again before re-enabling it.
+* Take regular backups of your worlds.

 ### Window title and icon